magmide/magmide/posts/design-of-magmide.md

 We can provide universal conversion implementations to and from types and asserted versions of themselves.
 Pulling a value out of an asserted type is easy.
 Putting a value into an asserted type or converting between two seemingly incompatible asserted types would just generate a proof obligation.

-## Metaprogramming instead of custom Notation

-Instead of defining an extremely complicated set of macro definition rules, metaprogramming in Magmide will give three very simple "syntactic entrypoints", and then just expose as much of the compiler query api as possible to allow for compile-time type introspection or other higher-level capabilities.

-Macros can either accept raw strings as input and parse them themselves or accept Magmide parsed token trees.
-This complete generality means that Magmide can support *any* parsing pattern for embedded languages.
-Someone could even define something just like Coq's notation system if they really want to, and their custom system would be cleanly cordoned off behind a clear `macro_name$` style signifier.
-By just leaning all the way into the power of metaprogramming, we can allow *any* feature without having to explicitly support it.

-To actually use macros you can do so inline, as a block, or using a "virtual" import that processes an entire file.

 ## Cargo-like tooling

 To actually interact with Magmide, I imagine using a cli with these basic commands: